delta-io/delta/protocol_rfcs/managed-commits.md

 ## Converting a managed-commit table to filesystem table

-In order to convert a managed-commit table to a filesystem-based table, the delta client needs to initiate a commit which tries to remove the commit-owner information from [change-metadata](#change-metadata) and also removes the table feature from the [protocol](#protocol-evolution) action.
+In order to convert a managed-commit table to a filesystem-based table, the Delta client needs to initiate a commit which tries to remove the commit-owner information from [change-metadata](#change-metadata) and also removes the table feature from the [protocol](#protocol-evolution) action.
 The commit-owner is not required to give up ownership, and may reject the request.
-If it chooses to honor such a request, it has to ensure the following:
+If it chooses to honor such a request, it must:

-1. It must ensure that all prior commit files are backfilled.
+1. Ensure that all prior commit files are backfilled.
-2. It must not accept any new commits on the table.
+2. Not accept any new commits on the table.
 3. Write the commit which removes the ownership.
     - Either the commit-owner writes the backfilled commit file directly.
     - Or it writes an unbackfilled commit and ensures that it is backfilled reliably.
 Until the backfill is done, table will be in unusable state: